 Many people dream to work from home.
 The idea of getting up and taking a laptop, getting yourself a cup of coffee, and working by sitting on a terrace of your house or in a comfy chair sounds really great.
 Remote work brings many benefits, however, many freelancers working from home soon start complaining that they become frustrated, bored, and need more space than home.

 Recent remote work research by Buffer reported that 99% of respondents who participated in the survey prefer working from home.
 Not many realize the impact on working from home.
-People should be prepared that working from a cozy place that you always associate with comfort, warmth, and relaxation can be challenging.
+People should be prepared that working from a cosy place that you always associate with comfort, warmth, and relaxation can be challenging.
 Our homes are filled with distractions, this is why a home office is not as sweet as it sounds.

 Those who work from home usually describe their emotions and feelings in the following way.
 They say they feel disconnected from people, especially those who work from home alone.
 They also say that can’t switch off from work at the end of a working day.
 They say they find getting motivated difficult since working from home makes them feel relaxed.
 Many remote employees complain about not seeing or understanding their progress.